 Always use your current address on Form 1040X.
 If you’ve moved since you filed the original return, note your new address even if your original return shows your old address.
 The IRS uses the address on the 1040X to keep you updated on the amendment process.
 You’ll receive written correspondence if the IRS has any questions about your 1040X, and a letter when the amended return is finished.

 The IRS typically takes about eight-to-12 weeks to process 1040X forms.
 During the peak filing times of January through April, and again in October, expect processing to be closer to 12 weeks.
 The IRS only accepts 1040X forms by mail, which means you won’t be able to e-file the amendment.
 If your changes show an additional refund, you’ll receive your check by mail, but you must send the 1040X within three years of the original return's due date.
 If you're due a refund and miss this deadline, you forfeit your refund unless you meet IRS exceptions.

 - What If I Just Realized I've Been Doing My Tax Returns Wrong?

 - How to Change an Income Tax Return After Filing

 - What if My Taxes Are Incorrect?

 - How to Refile Taxes for Previous Years

 - Things to Remember When Amending a Tax Return

 - What Are Some Reasons My Tax Return Can Be Denied?

-- Do I Have to Include My SSA-1099 on My Federal Income Tax Return?
+- Do I Need to Include My Original Tax Forms With My Amended Return?